drama at the heart of your safety programme

-We use a range of Behaviour-based and research-based techniques, with a focus on understanding the psychology of at risk behaviours.
+We use a range of behaviour-based and research-based techniques, with a focus on understanding the psychology of at risk behaviours.

 All our plays and workshops focus on behaviour and consider the impact of human factors on safety.

-Each play acts as a driver to any interactive workshop or conference program.
+Each play acts as a driver to an interactive workshop or conference program.
 These events can last from 45 minutes to a full day or more.
 The structure and dynamic of the programme can be tailored precisely to your needs.

 Options range from: